donejs/donejs/docs/guides/place-my-order.md

 ### Test the connection

-To test the connection you can run the following in the console:
+To test the connection you can run the following in the browser console.
+You can access the browser console by right clicking in the browser and selecting **Inspect**.
+Then switch to the **Console** tab if not already there.
+Test the connection with:

 ```js
 steal.import("place-my-order/models/restaurant")